Skip to main content

 Phase 3

-Keep in mind you only need to review the MSS that Yale is responsible for.
-Security controls that are the responsibility of the vendor will be handled by TPRM (and you need not worry about them).
+• Keep in mind that you only need to review the MSS that Yale is responsible for.
+Security controls that are the vendor's responsibility will be handled by Third-Party Risk Management (TPRM), and you need not worry about them.

 As you review the MSS, if a vendor is responsible for a security control, you can skip it.
 For example, physical security is an obvious vendor responsibility.
 If a vendor is hosting your system, they are responsible for physical security.